nchgroup/openai-telegram-chatbot/README.md

 # openai-telegram-chatbot

-Caracola Mágica - the terror of IT professionals
+Caracola Mágica - OpenAI Telegram ChatBot - The terror of IT professionals

 ## Config